Sutherland Sharks FC

 Sutherland Sharks FC is an Australian association football club based in the suburb of Sutherland in Sydney, New South Wales.
 The club currently competes in the National Premier Leagues NSW.
 Its home games are played at Seymour Shaw Park, located in the southern Sydney suburb of Miranda.
-It is incorporated as a non-profit club.
+It is incorporated as a non-profit club.They will also compete in the 2026 Australian Championship after finishing fourth placed in the regular season of NPL NSW in the 2026 season.